 To ensure that the Company has sufficient funds to cover cash distributions authorized and declared during the Initial Offering, the Company and CFI entered into the Distribution Support Agreement.
 The terms of the agreement provide that in the event that cash distributions exceed MFFO, defined as a supplemental measure to reflect the operating performance of a non-traded REIT, for any calendar quarter through the termination of the Initial Offering, CFI shall purchase Class IX Shares from the Company in an amount equal to the distribution shortfall, up to \$5 million (less the \$2.0 million of shares purchased by CFI in order to satisfy the Minimum Offering Requirement).
 On August 10, 2020, the Company and CFI entered into Second Amended and Restated Distribution Support Agreement (the "Amended Distribution Support Agreement") to ensure that the Company has a sufficient amount of funds to pay cash distributions to stockholders during the Follow-On Offering.
 Pursuant to the Amended Distribution Support Agreement, in the event that cash distributions exceed MFFO, CFI will purchase Class I Shares from the Company in the Follow-On Offering in an amount equal to the distribution shortfall, up to \$5 million (less the \$2.0 million of shares purchased by CFI in order to satisfy the Minimum Offering Requirement and any shares purchased by CFI pursuant to the distribution support agreement in the Initial Offering).
-As of December 31, 2021, CFI has purchased \$1,132,280 in Class IX shares pursuant to the Distribution Support Agreement.
-During the three and six months ended June 30, 2022, CFI has purchased \$901,179 and \$1,867,720 of Class I Shares, respectively, leaving no remaining obligation for CFI to purchase shares pursuant to the Amended Distribution Support Agreement.
+As of December 31, 2022, CFI has purchased \$1,132,280 in Class IX shares pursuant to the Distribution Support Agreement, leaving no remaining obligation for CFI to purchase shares.